-Faculty employment grievances apply to annual performance reviews, pre-tenure reviews, personnel actions involving adjustments in compensation, denial of sabbatical, and violations of academic freedom.
-More generally, it covers allegations of the violation, misinterpretation or misapplication of a rule, policy or procedure in relation to personnel policies, procedures, or practices including teaching assignments, working hours, release time, general working conditions, nonacademic leave, employment benefits, etc. See the Employee Handbook for other issues, such as sexual harassment, discrimination, and reasonable accommodations.
+The faculty employment grievance procedure applies to annual performance reviews, pre-tenure reviews, personnel actions involving adjustments in compensation, denial of sabbatical, and violations of academic freedom.
+More generally, it covers allegations of the violation, misinterpretation or misapplication of a rule, policy or procedure in relation to personnel policies, procedures, or practices including teaching assignments, working hours, release time, general working conditions, nonacademic leave, employment benefits, etc. The faculty employment grievance procedure does not apply to the denial of promotion and/or tenure.
+Likewise, the faculty employment grievance procedure does not address other issues, such as sexual harassment, discrimination, and reasonable accommodations, as these are addressed in the Employee Handook.